usman134151/eclipse/README.md

 ### Fallback domains

-Each tenant can add any number of custom third party domains.
+Each tenant can add any number of custom third-party domains.
 He can also make them primary.
 But in case something goes wrong, we need a fallback domain on which the application will be guaranteed to be accessible.

 The fallback domain should be a subdomain on your central domain.

 ## Domain management UI

-In the domain management part of the Application Settings page, you can add custom domains, mark domains as primary, remove domains and change fallback domains.
+In the domain management part of the Application Settings page, you can add custom domains, mark domains as primary, remove domains, and change fallback domains.

 Primary domains or fallback domains **cannot** be removed.
 If you're visiting a fallback domain (we're using a secret trick to check that) and change it, you'll be redirected to the new fallback domain.

 # SaaS config file

 The `config/saas.php` file stores some config keys related to the SaaS functionality.
-Currently, it stores the trial length, your Stripe keys (loaded from env) and your subscription plans.
+Currently, it stores the trial length, your Stripe keys (loaded from env), and your subscription plans.

 Feel free to add your own config keys to the file.

 # Tenant app

-The tenant part of the app contains a very slim sample app so that you can see the data separation in action and get a sense for how the tenant app should be structured and tested.
+The tenant part of the app contains a very slim sample app so that you can see the data separation in action and get a sense of how the tenant app should be structured and tested.

-Right now, the tenant app contains controllers, models, migrations and views for a very simple blog-type application.
-You can create posts, view an index of posts and view each post individually.
+Right now, the tenant app contains controllers, models, migrations, and views for a very simple blog-type application.
+You can create posts, view an index of posts, and view each post individually.

 ## Settings

 Apart from this blog-type logic, there are also two setting screens.
 You can navigate to them using the menu shown by clicking your gravatar on the top right corner of the screen.

-On the user settings screen, any user can update their name, email and password.
+On the user settings screen, any user can update their name, email, and password.

 On the application settings screen, the owner can: